 Federal funding is a crucial requirement to ensure our GHG reduction goals are met, and the GNWT has and continues to actively pursue such opportunities.
 A bilateral agreement between GNWT and Infrastructure Canada provides federal funding for investments in energy infrastructure in the NWT.

 Furthermore, Environment and Climate Change Canada funding through the Low Carbon Economy Leadership Fund is supporting the implementation of the GHG Grant Program for Government and the GHG Grant Program for Buildings and Industry.

 Under the Pan-Canadian Framework on Clean Growth and Climate Change, all jurisdictions in Canada are required to implement some form of carbon pricing by 2019.

 The GNWT engaged in public consultations on carbon pricing and has analyzed the results received to determine how carbon pricing should be implemented in the NWT.

-The GNWT announced they will be introducing a NWT carbon tax on fuels effective July 1, 2019 based on $20/tonne of GHG emissions.
+The GNWT will be introducing a NWT carbon tax on fuels effective September 1, 2019 based on $20/tonne of GHG emissions.
 This will increase annually by $10/tonne until 2022 when it will reach a maximum of $50/tonne.